 And how fun is it to have it in cookie form?!
-These cookies would make a wonderful cookie exchange recipe for the up and coming holidays!
+Inspired by the beloved candy bar, these cookies would make a wonderful cookie exchange recipe for the up and coming holidays!
 Everyone who tried these LOVED them!
 They taste identical to the Twix Candy Bar, only with a cookie shortbread base, which is a fun change to the crispy shortbread found in the candy bar.
 The gooey caramel and chocolate topping worked wonderfully together and made for the perfect treat!

 - 1½ cups butter, softened